reginaldcobb/reginaldcobb/README.md

 - 🌱 I’m currently grooving on Python, Ionic 6, Javascript/Typescript/Dart, Machine Learning/AI and various Frameworks.
 Really digging Ionic 6 and Flutter right now ;)
 - 💞️ I want to learn more about ML/AI and Computer Vision.
 Currently working with Nvidia Jetson Nano and camera around the house.
 Want to collaborate on cool things.
 - 📫 ...
 - ಠ_ಠ - I am in the process of refreshing my repositories.
-Had to pull some because I did have my .env right!😒
+Had to pull some because I didn't have an .env file right!😒

 <!---
 reginaldcobb/reginaldcobb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.